kruorama/cheatsheets/README.md

 # Dataquest cheatsheets
-This document lists Python features and small functions from a Dataquest course.
-It's not a program.
+This document lists Python features and small programs from a Dataquest course.
+They are learning reference and are not meant to do anything

-# How to run it
-You don't.
-It's copy-paste from Jupiter notebook, hence the format.